felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 accomplish something for once.

 And then, something magical happened.
-At page 107, three years after I had started *The DevOps Handbook*, I found a sentence that hit me like a ton of bricks.
+At page 107, three years after I had started *The DevOps Handbook*, I found a sentence that resonated with me.

 > *In the team, we want to help overcome learning anxiety.*
 >